 Klook also offers a voucher scheme where you can collect your Exchange Order from a Klook Office in Japan, however, it is recommended that you have an Exchange Order delivered to your home before you travel as it saves the hassle of having to find the Klook office once in the country as well as the JR Office to obtain your actual pass.

-Klook can mail exchange orders to Australia, USA, United Kingdom, Canada, India and most European countries.
+Klook can mail exchange orders to Australia, the USA, the United Kingdom, Canada, India, and most European countries.

-There are three steps to purchasing a JR Pass, these are:
+There are three steps to purchasing a pass, these are:

-- Trade your Exchange Order for a JR Pass once you arrive in Japan.
+- Trade your Exchange Order for a pass once you arrive in Japan.

 The other piece of documentation you will need to obtain your Japan Rail Passes is proof of your tourist visa, this is easily proved with the stamp in your passport when entering the country.
 Just make sure you use a manned gate when entering the country rather than the electronic gates or ask a clerk to stamp your passport for you.